EverythingElseWasAlreadyTaken/FABulous_fabric_demo/vivado_emulation/README.md

    For this, select all Tiles and the block RAM instances in the `Sources` view and right click on them.
 Then select `Set Out-of-Context for Synthesis...` in the dialog.
 You can also select all of them at once.
+   We also recommend disabling the `phys_opt_design` step of the implementation.
+This is done under `Settings -> Implementation ->
 11. Run the clocking wizard to create the clock constraints.

 > [!NOTE]